apnadkarni/blt/doc/graph.rst

   **-hide**  *boolean*
     Indicates whether the legend should be displayed.
 If *boolean* is true, the legend will not be drawn.
-The default is "no".
+The default is "0".

   **-ipadx**  *numPixels*
     Sets the amount of internal padding to be added to the width of each